What are the Best Tennis Racquets for Intermediate Players?

 You're probably familiar with the volleyballs that Wilson manufactures; but did you know that Wilson also produces some of the best tennis racquets available?

-Wilson produces tennis rackets of the highest quality.
+Wilson produces rackets of the highest quality.
 There line of products have been commended by countless professional tennis players due to their durability and unique designs that allow tennis players to bring out their best during a game.

 The Wilson ’12 Five BLX Tennis Racquet is part of Wilson's BLX series.
 All Wilson BLX rackets are designed for tennis players that wish to play for power, yet use control for put away shots over the net.